As a personal trainer, I've seen most athletes and bodybuilders use isolation exercises with free weights for upper body strength.

 - Core engagement: Almost all calisthenics exercises require core stabilization.
 For instance, pull-ups not only work the lats but also engage the obliques to stabilize the body.

 - Leg muscles in upper body workouts: Surprisingly, exercises like dips can engage lower body muscles.
 Tightening the glutes and quads during dips can provide stability and better form.

 Adjusting Bodyweight Exercises To Your Strength

-Clients we’ve worked with fall into two categories.
+Clients I’ve worked with fall into two categories.
 Some clients already have the muscles to do more than 12 repetitions of each exercise.